 Juliet Sakyi-Ansah, ARB, RIBA, is the founder of Studio OASA, a transdisciplinary architectural practice developing scalable solutions for social and environmental impact.
 Her work integrates design, community‑centred and industry research, and advocacy across academic, professional, and civic contexts.

 Her current research investigates how Building Information Modelling (BIM) can support meaningful community participation in settlement upgrading.
-She teaches on the BA Architecture programme at the University of Liverpool and contributes to the People, Leadership and Organisations module on the MSc Project Management programme at Oxford Brookes University.
+She lectures on People, Leadership and Organisations module at Oxford Brookes University.

 Juliet is also the founder and steward of The Architects’ Project® and Black in Architecture®, platforms centred on equity, inclusivity, and sustainability within the built environment.